glorialulu/TSNet/docs/examples.rst

 The results are demonstrated in :numref:`tnet3_multi`.
-It can be noticed that the amplitude of the pressure transient at JUNCTION-8 and JUNCTION-16 is greater than that at other two junctions that are closer to JUNCTION-20, where the burst occurred.
+It can be noticed that the amplitude of the pressure transient at JUNCTION-8 and JUNCTION-16 is greater than that at other two junctions which are further away from JUNCTION-20, where the burst occurred.

 .. _tnet3_multi:
 .. figure:: figures/tnet3_multi.png